M3XH4/M3XH4/README.md

 ## ✨ | About Me: <br />

 <p align="left">
   Hello!
-I'm Sean, a student with a deep love for technology and an insatiable curiosity for learning.
+I'm M3XH4 or by my name Sean, a student with a deep love for technology and an insatiable curiosity for learning.
 My journey in tech began with a fascination for how things work, and it has evolved into a passion for creating and innovating.
 </p>

 <div align="center">